Skip to main content

 What you’ll see:

-After signing in to Supabase, your project list is empty.
+After signing in to Supabase, the project list is empty.

 How to fix it:

-• Make sure you are signed into the correct Supabase account.
+• Make sure you’re signed in to the correct Supabase account.

 2. Changes in one Rocket project affect another